3D Scanning at a Glance¶

 Automatic steps may include the following:

 Once you finish, click File and select Save project.
-Close the Scan panel; preliminary registration will start automatically.
-You can then crop the surroundings.
+Close the Scan panel.
+You can now crop the surroundings.

 Purpose: To erase auxiliary surfaces (e.g., a table or floor).